 We strive to make Sail Britain’s programme as accessible as possible.
 The ocean is an unfamiliar world to most people and to tackle some of it’s conservation challenges for example, we need to change this.
 Whether it’s an artists’ residency or a scientific research project with Sail Britain, why not think creatively about how to fund it?

 Occasionally we can for specific projects, usually those with a strong social, or community focus.
 However, being an interdisciplinary organisation, funding has been a big challenge.
 The vast majority of funding streams are for very specific, focused and narrow-scope projects.
 Sail Britain is championing the value of collaborative and interdisciplinary projects across both the arts and sciences and everything in between.
 We firmly believe in the value of this approach but it means we often have to tick a box which makes us, as an organisation, ineligible for funding.

 Crowdfunding – As individuals however, our participants can be much more specific about funding, and we have had considerable success with this approach.
 One photographer on the Muir Is Tir residency, raised considerably more than his target on Crowdfunder, after a very well thought out campaign.
 There is nothing to lose with crowdfunding and we encourage everyone to give it a go!

-National bodies and Societies – There are many organisations which offer grants for projects which would fit very well with some of Sail Britain’s programme.
-For research and fieldwork projects, the Royal Geographical Society has a very good resource for grant funding, both offered by the RGS and other bodies.
+National bodies and Societies – There are many organisations which offer grants for projects which would fit very well with Sail Britain’s programme.
+For research and fieldwork projects, the Royal Geographical Society has a very good resource for grant funding, both offered by the RGS itself and other bodies.